Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 cd "1.
 Desktop app calls Web API"
 ```

+or download and exact the repository .zip file.

-> Given that the name of the sample is pretty long, and so are the name of the referenced NuGet pacakges, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

 ### Step 2:  Register the sample with your Azure Active Directory tenant

 There are two projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.
 To register these projects, you can:

+- either follow the steps in the paragraphs below ([Step 2](#step-2--register-the-sample-with-your-azure-active-directory-tenant) and [Step 3](#step-3--configure-the-sample-to-use-your-azure-ad-tenant))
+- or use PowerShell scripts that:
+  - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
+  - modify the Visual Studio projects' configuration files.

+If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
+Then, after you ran the scripts, as those don't create yet apps for the v2.0 endpoint:
+- edit the manifest of both applications to ensure `"signInAudience": "AzureADandPersonalMicrosoftAccount"`
+- edit the manifest of the server application to ensure: `"accessTokenAcceptedVersion": 2`

+To get directly to the portal, you can navigate to the links in the AppCreationScripts\createdApps.html file

 #### Choose the Azure AD tenant where you want to create your applications

 As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account gives you access to more than one tenant, select your account in the top-right corner, and set your portal session to the desired Azure AD tenant
+1. If your account gives you access to more than one tenant, select your account in the top right corner, and set your portal session to the desired Azure AD tenant
    (using **Switch Directory**).
 1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations (Preview)**.